 Community Service Officers (CSO’s) handle calls for service in the community, but also monitor prisoners who are being housed in our detention facility.
 Some of the duties that Community Service Officers perform are domestic animal control, vehicle lockouts, assist motorists, parking violations, assist patrol officers with traffic control and vehicle impounds.
 In the time the CSOs are employed with the City of Maple Grove they are all actively pursuing a degree in law enforcement or criminal justice and working towards becoming a police officer.

 Police Reserve Officers are volunteers who serve our department and the residents of Maple Grove.
-In 2010, these uniformed volunteers dedicated over 2,000 hours towards numerous civic events including school carnivals, school dances, high school football games, traffic control details, Maple Grove Days, squad car show & tell, and many other special tasks.
+Annually, these uniformed volunteers dedicate over hundreds of hours towards numerous civic events including school carnivals, school dances, high school football games, traffic control details, Maple Grove Days, squad car show & tell, and many other special tasks.

 For more information on the Police Reserves, to request a Reserve officer at your event, or for more information on how to join the Police Reserves please click here.